razius/razius.com/content/articles/tech/auto-refreshing-google-chrome-on-file-changes.rst

 It waits for an event, when detected it will search for the current Google Chrome window or tab and send the refresh key shortcut (CTRL+r) to it then loop again in the listening state.

+I've also made a `gist <https://gist.github.com/razius/8503625>`_ for easy reference.
+I'll probably update that more when I'll want to add new features.

 **Note**: Yes, I know about LiveReload but I find it way to complicated for my needs and it's also not available on Linux (my OS of choice).
 Plus, in the process I learned something new and I will definitely be using that knowledge in the future.